m98jk/iq-cities/README.md

 # The tools used in this project is :

 1. Express JS For handling the routes and directing to the right files
-2. Node Js The logic and the methodlogy of the project
+2. Node Js The logic and the methodology of the project
 3. HTML & CSS The Frontend pages and the style

 # NEED TO ADD MORE POST